Tesla

 Is the Tesla Model S worth it over a Model 3 or Model Y?

-At roughly 2× the price of a Model 3 Long Range, the Model S buys you: significantly more range (410 vs 363 miles), faster charging, a larger and more refined interior, better sound insulation, and (on Plaid) hypercar-level acceleration.
+The Model S offers significantly more range (410 vs 363 miles for a Model 3 Long Range), faster charging, a larger and more refined interior, better sound insulation, and (on Plaid) hypercar-level acceleration.
 It does not get you meaningfully better technology — both cars run the same Autopilot/FSD software and share the same infotainment system.
-If you regularly drive 300+ miles in a day, the Model S range advantage matters.
-For most buyers, a Model 3 Long Range at half the price does 90% of what the Model S does.
+Note that the Model 3 and Model Y remain in production while the Model S does not, so the comparison is now between a used Model S and a new Model 3/Y. If you regularly drive 300+ miles in a day, the Model S range advantage matters.

 How much does the 2026 Tesla Model S cost?